fostroll/corpuscula/doc/README_UTILS.md

                max_width=60, file=sys.stderr)
 ```
 If **end_value** is not `None` and greater than `0`, then indicator shows a
 value in percents.
-Elsewise, it shows absolute value.
+Elsewise, it shows an absolute value.

 **end_value** == `0` means the end of iterations.
 Indicator shows final
 status.

-**max_width** allow to change max width of the indicator in characters.
+**max_width** allows changing max width of the indicator in characters.

 The meaning of **current_value**, **step** and **start_value** params is
 obvious.